2021-2022 Bell Schedule

 In 2014, my wife joined the Forbes Faculty Family full-time and I took on the challenge of being a stay-at-home dad.
 In this role I was able to participate even more in the volunteer life of a GISD parent, particularly on the executive board of the Liberty Battalion (NJROTC) Boosters for three years.
 I also began to explore the realm of teaching by substituting at GISD schools.
 As a financial planner and in an earlier career as a youth minister, I had always considered myself as an educator, but I didn't have the benefit of being professionally trained in a traditional school of education - substitute teaching middle schoolers is a true baptism by fire!

 After three years of substitute teaching, I joined the staff of Forbes as a Content Mastery Inclusion Aide for the 2017-2018 school year.
-Halfway through the school year, I was asked to fill a 6th grade math teaching vacancy.
+Halfway through that school year, I was asked to fill a 6th grade math teaching vacancy.

 I look forward to partnering with you to accomplish this goal.